InsightLab/PyMove/CONTRIBUTING.md

 -   Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People *love-   thorough bug reports.
+People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
 We use `flake8` and `codacy` to standardize our code.
 Some styles you shoud follow.